jrkienle/public-monorepo/README.md

 1. Download and Install [NVM](https://github.com/nvm-sh/nvm)
 1. Download and Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-   (Required for most apps and Servers)
+   (Required for most apps and services)
 1. Clone the repo and CD into it
 1. Run `nvm install` and `nvm use` to ensure you're on the correct version of node
 1. Download and Install [PNPM](https://pnpm.io/)